 Educational Objectives of the B.S.
 Program in Mechanical Engineering

-Cornell University is a learning community that seeks to serve society by educating the leaders of tomorrow and extending the frontiers of knowledge.
-The faculty and staff of the Sibley School of Mechanical and Aerospace Engineering, as members of this community, affirm these objectives.
-Specifically, the Sibley School is committed to excellence and seeks to graduate mechanical engineers who, collectively:
+Cornell University is a learning community that seeks to develop students’ talents and capabilities, to extend the frontiers of knowledge, and to serve society.
+The faculty and staff of the Sibley School of Mechanical and Aerospace Engineering, as members of this community, seek to graduate mechanical engineers who:

-- conceive, design, and realize useful products, systems, and services, properly respecting economic, environmental, cultural, life safety, and ethical standards or constraints;
+- invent, design, and manufacture useful products, systems, and services, with mindful integration of economic, environmental, cultural, and ethical concerns;

 - discover and apply new knowledge, and develop new tools for the practice of engineering;

-- complete programs of graduate and/or professional studies and continue to learn throughout their lives;
+- continue to learn and improve their knowledge and skills throughout their lives;

-- are valued in their careers, whether for mastery of the disciplines central to mechanical engineering or for the broader analytical or creative abilities fostered by their engineering education; and
+- are valued in their careers, whether for their ability to apply their engineering knowledge, or for the more general analytical, creative, and collaborative abilities developed in their education;

 These Program Educational Objectives describe long-term accomplishments for which we seek to prepare our graduates.
 Progress toward these objectives is expected to be measurable within three to five years of graduation.